Economics is about deciding what’s valuable.

-This is one timely and underpinning theme of our brand strategy event, The Un-Conference: 360° of Brand Strategy for a Changing World May 16th & 17th in San Diego.
+This is one timely and underpinning theme of our brand strategy event, The Un-Conference: 360 Degrees of Brand Strategy for a Changing World, May 2-4, 2016 in San Diego, California.

 Creating new value is fundamental to the healthy functioning of our free-market economy.
 Like the natural law of gravity, creating new value is the natural law of increase.
 People are always seeking an increase to their lives — wanting to be a higher and more fuller expression of themselves.
 As brand marketers, when we have the opportunity to serve people well, we find greater meaning and satisfaction in our own life experience.

 The marketplace is a slush pile of clutter.

 Your biggest competitor in the marketplace is clutter.
 Attention spans are shrinking, people are fatigued by marketing messages coming at them from everywhere and on every device… attention spans are shorter, media channels are ever changing.
 One could argue now that people don’t care about brands, and they really don’t want a relationship with a brand — unless they get a discount.

 If your company/product/brand no longer existed would any one care?

 Does your brand represent an ideal (beyond your product / service function and money-making) that customers highly value?
 Does your organization focus on innovation that provides your best customers just what they’re asking for, or do you focus on providing future customers what they’re dreaming of and waiting for?

 We live in the post branding/marketing world everything is branded and everything is good.